rohitsies/GNAF-SSIS-Data-Loader/README.md

 more details on G-NAF is available at https://data.gov.au/dataset/geocoded-national-address-file-g-naf

+Here, I have tried to simplify the loading process as much as possible.
+Suggestions and contributions are most welcome.

 ## Project Setup

 Follow below steps to load the data to your database: